ToddyXuTao/BESO-for-2D/README.md

 <img src="https://github.com/ToddyXuTao/BESO-for-2D/blob/master/Examples/Introduction.png" width="500">

 ## Introduction
-The program was initially written in Jupyter-lab and emerged to a single .py file.
+The program was initially written in Jupyter-lab and merged to a single .py file.
 All the necessary parameters can be modified in 1172-1250 lines.

 ### Predefined Load Conditions